 Vultures are one of the most misunderstood and maligned species in the world.
 Suli, the Draper Museum Raptor Experience’s Turkey Vulture, triggers a variety of feelings from our visitors.
 Upon first seeing her, our visitors initial reactions vary from faces showing disgust to smiles and wonder.
 Some people comment on how ugly she is, others on how beautiful.
 To my eyes vultures are beautiful, and Suli is adorable – although I have to admit some species of vultures are more attractive than others.
 The first vultures I ever observed were Black Vultures.
 As a child, walking down a deserted beach in Florida, I came upon a group of Black Vultures standing on the beach.
 My initial reaction was nervousness.
 Did I dare walk past them?
 They were big.
 They were scary looking.
 And I had never seen any bird like them.
 As an adult I have learned that vultures are wonderful, essential birds that we should all greatly appreciate.

 Disgusting?
-Their scientific name, Cathartes aura, means “pacifier” or “cleanser.”
+The Turkey Vulture’s scientific name, Cathartes aura, means “pacifier” or “cleanser.”
 The Cherokee Nation called them the “Peace Eagle.”
 Seen from a distance they may resemble an eagle, and they do not kill prey, rather they scavenge.
 In most cases they form monogamous pairs that evenly share parental care of their young.
 They hang out, sleep, and bathe in large social groups, and they consume dead animals, helping to clean up our environment.
 Lacking vultures, carcasses may take three times longer to decompose.
 These reeking, rotting carcasses would draw in flies and other insects as well as scavengers such as feral dogs, which can spread diseases to people, livestock, and other animals.
 Vultures, which clean a carcass down to the bone, can prevent the spread of diseases.
 Their stomach acids can kill diseases such as anthrax, botulism, cholera, salmonella, and rabies, so that consuming everything edible will sterilize a carcass, preventing the spread of deadly diseases to humans and other animals.

 Ugly?
 It is true that most species do not have feathers on their faces, and many have bald heads.
 But is it really necessary to be completely feathered to be nice looking?
 When did baldness equate ugliness?
 When did having a featherless face equate ugliness?
 Vultures eat carrion, and at times the freshest and most favored parts are deep inside the animal they are feeding on.
 Think of a feathered head being placed deep within a dead deer.
 Now picture the head being pulled out.
 All those feathers would be swept backwards, picking up all kinds of internal scraps.
 Now THAT would be ugly!